hashdist/hashdist/doc/source/core.rst

-Items in the source store are only needed for a few hours while the build takes place, and that may be the default configuration for "desktop users".
+Items in the source store are only needed for a few hours while the build takes place, and that may be the default configuration for desktop users.
 However, an advantage of keeping things around forever is to always be able to redo an old build without relying on third parties.
+Also, if many users share a source store on the local network one can reduce the average time spent waiting for downloads.
 This is an aspect that will be very different for different userbases.

-Then one can fetch some sources; the last line output (only one to ``stdout``) is the resulting key::
+Here's how to fetch some sources; the last line output (only one to ``stdout``) is the resulting key::

     $ hdist fetch http://python.org/ftp/python/2.7.3/Python-2.7.3.tar.bz2